sharat-developer/connector_sdk/README.md

 Welcome to the Workato Developer Program website.
 Here you will find the documentation you need to build application adapters using our SDK.
 If you are interested in applying to the Developer Program, please fill out [this form](http://bit.ly/WorkatoSDKRequest).

-Also, Workato offers a [HTTP REST connector](http://bit.ly/WorkatoHTTPConnector) where you can create your own app connectors without having to code.
+Also, Workato offers a [HTTP Connector](http://bit.ly/WorkatoHTTPConnector) where you can create your own app connectors without having to code.

 ## Recipe